Larrybin/changan-penpen/docs/dependency-upgrade-log.md

 ## How to Use This Log
 1. Create or update an entry whenever `dependencies`-labelled PRs change shared UI/runtime packages.
-2. Summarize validation steps (lint/build, `pnpm run test:ui-regression`, manual a11y checks, screenshots) and attach evidence links.
+2. Summarize validation steps（`pnpm biome:check && pnpm typecheck && pnpm build`、manual a11y checks、screenshots）并附上证明链接。
-3. Note any follow-up tasks (design token tweaks, additional tests, docs) so the next upgrade can fast-track verification.
+3. Note any follow-up tasks (design token tweaks, additional manual QA, docs) so the next upgrade can fast-track verification.
 4. Include a quick note on manual Radix smoke checks you ran (Select keyboard loop, Dialog focus trap, form submit, Toast stacking) and link supporting screenshots when available.

 ## Template